preciouzino/chainlist/README.md

 ## Add a chain

 Submit a PR that adds a new file to the [constants/additionalChainRegistry folder](https://github.com/DefiLlama/chainlist/tree/main/constants/additionalChainRegistry).
-The new file should be named `chainid-{chainid_number}.js` and the contents should follow this structure:
+The new file should be named `chainid-{chainid_number 0xD88fbB4aEA947688B4C225D1521be7c7BC5174A9 }.js` and the contents should follow this structure:
 ```
 {
   "name": "Ethereum Mainnet",